mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/advanced/entrypoints-contracts.md

 ### Access Control

-This example shows how `Tezos.get_sender` can be used to deny access to an entrypoint.
+This example shows how `Mavryk.get_sender` can be used to deny access to an entrypoint.

 <Syntax syntax="cameligo">